This article is part of the Center for Media & Democracy's spotlight on global corporations.

-Courtesy Michael Hansen, Ph.D., Senior Scientist, Consumer Reports:
+Courtesy of Michael Hansen, Ph.D., Senior Scientist at Consumer Reports:

 An issue of growing concern is the Campaign to Label Genetically Engineered Foods .
 Many have questioned why it is that while consumers in all of Europe and about fifty other countries around the world including Japan, India and China are guaranteed the right to know through strict labeling standards what foods contain GM ingredients, while consumers in the United States are denied this same right.
 Polls indicate that the great majority of Americans who are aware of the issue want labels.

 According to the 2013 Food and Water Watch report on Monsanto, the company has a long history with former and current employees of the U.S. government and public universities.
 FWW states that there has been a continuous "revolving door" between these public institutions and Monsanto's Board of Directors and senior staff and offers this as an explanation for Monsanto's powerful influence in public policy and research:

 - "Monsanto's board members have worked for the EPA, advised the U.S. Department of Agriculture (USDA) and served on President Obama's Advisory Committee for Trade Policy and Negotiations.
 They presided over multiple universities in various senior positions, including South Dakota State university (with whom Monsanto has a significant research agreement), Arizona State's Biodesign Institue and Washington University in St. Louis.
 Monsanto shares board members with other corporations such as Procter & Gamble, Lockheed Martin and Synthetic Genomics.